kylasweb/FairForge/README.md

 3. **Select Style**: Choose from 8 different icon styles
 4. **Choose Template**: Select from pre-designed templates or create custom prompts
 5. **Generate**: Click "Generate 3D Icon" to create your icon
-6. **Download or Save**: Download locally or save to Puter cloud storage
+6. **Download or Save**: Download locally or save to FaairgoAI cloud storage

 ### Logo Generation